zhihu/kids/README.md

 Next, edit `host` and `port` in `networkstore` in `sample/agent.conf` as:

     store network primary {
       host kidsserver;
       port 3388;
     }

 Then, run kids with the modified config file:

     kids -c sample/agent.conf

-Finally, use `publish` command in Redis protocol to send log to kids agent.
+Finally, use `PUBLISH` command in Redis protocol to send log to kids agent.
 All the log will be resent to your kids server and persistently stored to disk for analysis later.
-You can also use `subscribe` or `psubscribe` in Redis protocol to get real-time log from kids server.
+You can also use `SUBSCRIBE` or `PSUBSCRIBE` in Redis protocol to get real-time log from kids server.

 Full explanation of config file, see [here](doc/config.md).